larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 pacman-key --lsign-key F3B607488DB35A47

 # Then after keys you install mirrorlists for your hardware automatically
+# It will run pacman -Syu automatically which means it pulls in a forked
+# version of pacman, so after we modify the repos afterwards we must
+# run pacman -Syu again to revert just that one bit
 cd /tmp/
 curl https://mirror.cachyos.org/cachyos-repo.tar.xz -o cachyos-repo.tar.xz
 tar xvf cachyos-repo.tar.xz